The mixed problem for the Laplacian in Lipschitz domains

 \begin{proof} We begin by considering the case when $f_N$ is an atom and we let $u$ be the weak solution of the mixed problem with Neumann data an atom $a$ and zero Dirichlet data.
 The result for data in $H^1(N)$ follows easily from the result for an atom.

 We establish a representation for the gradient of $u$ in terms of the boundary values of $u$.
 Let $x \in \Omega$ and $j$ be an index ranging from $1$ to $n$.
 We claim

-If $u$ is smooth up to the boundary, the proof is a straightforward application of the divergence theorem.
+If $u$ is smooth up to the boundary, the proof of (\ref{RepFormula}) is a straightforward application of the divergence theorem.
 However, it takes a bit more work to establish this result when we only have that $u$ is a weak solution.

 Thus, we suppose that $\eta $ is a smooth function which is zero in a neighborhood of $ \crease $ and supported in a coordinate cylinder.
-Using the coordinate system for our coordinate cylinder, we set $ u_ \tau (y) = u(y+\tau e_n)$.
+Using the coordinate system for our coordinate cylinder, we set $ u_ \tau (y) = u(y+\tau e_n)$ where $e_n$ is the unit vector the $x_n$ direction and $ \tau >0$.
 Applying the divergence theorem gives